 The World Health Organisation define health as "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
 You can find read more about looking after your health and wellbeing on UniHub and on our #TeamMDX wellbeing toolkit page.
 Your wellbeing is affected by your physical health as well as your mental health, and a number of other factors such as how you are getting on with your studies, your financial circumstances, and your personal relationships.

 Our approach at Middlesex is one of health promotion, meaning that we encourage you to proactively look after your health by getting into healthy habits and practicing self-care.
 We have a number of resources to support you with this.
-We also encourage you to reach out for support when you need it.
-You should do this as soon as you feel like you need support rather than waiting.
-You can find a summary of Support and Wellbeing at Middlesex on UniHub which includes information on how services are operating in a Covid-secure way.
+We have a number of dedicated support services available to you and encourage you to reach out for support to be the most successful student you can be.
+You should contact the services as soon as you feel like you need support rather than waiting.
+You can find a summary of Support and Wellbeing at Middlesex on UniHub.
+Keep up with the monthly wellbeing spotlights - links to previous spotlights can be found below:

 LinkedIn Learning is part of the LinkedIn network.
 It is a website packed full of videos, tutorials and fully-curated courses taught by recognised industry experts.

 As a Middlesex University student, you have free access to this valuable resource, with which you can learn new business, technology and creative skills to achieve your personal and professional goals.
 Use your subscription to this website to develop, supplement and enhance your learning and/or professional career at Middlesex University.
 Here are some LinkedIn Learning wellbeing resources.